 Key Research Interests

-Plants in relatively stress-free environments invest most of their resources in growth and reproduction (left).
-If plants live in hostile environments and are attacked by harmful microbes or insects, they activate inducible defence mechanisms (right).
-Expression of this “induced defense” is often costly due to allocation of limited resources to defensive compounds, or toxicity of the defense to the plant’s own metabolism.
-Plants are also capable of sensing environemtal cues that indicate upcoming stress.
-These signals can “sensitize” or “prime” the plant’s immune system (middle), which results in a faster and/or stronger defence reaction when the plant is attacked at a later stage.
-Although the level of disease protection by priming tends to be less than that by induced defence, priming is effective against a broad range of (a)biotic stress and comes with considerably fewer costs than induced defence (Proc Natl Acad Sci USA,103: 5602-5607).
+Our lab investigates how plants employ their immune system to adapt to environmental stress.
+Plants in relatively stress-free environments invest most of their resources in growth and reproduction.
+If plants live in hostile environments and are attacked by harmful microbes or insects, they activate inducible defence mechanisms.
+Activations of these defences is often costly, due to allocation of limited resources to defensive compounds, or toxicity of the defence response to the plant's own metabolism.
+Plants are also capable of acquiring a less costly form of resistance, which can be activated after perception of environmental alarm signals that sensitise the plant's immune system.
+This "defence priming" results in a faster and/or stronger defence reaction when the plant is attacked at a later stage.

 - APS 132 - Level 1 tutorials